-At St Margaret Mary's we are continually assessing and monitoring both the academic, emotional, social development and welfare of all children.
-This is to ensure that all children can fully access the curriculum and thrive.
+At St Margaret Mary's we are continually assessing and monitoring pupils to ensure that all children can fully access the curriculum and thrive.
 In our school it is the belief that all children have an equal right to a full and rounded education which will enable our pupils to achieve their full potential.